 ▸ Needs

-• Ischemia and hypoxia-related diseases are very common and are major fatal diseases.
+- Ischemia and hypoxia-related diseases are very common and are major fatal diseases.
 Cardiovascular diseases (heart and cerebral infarction, vascular obstruction of other organs, erectile dysfunction, etc.), hypoxic diseases (hyperacidosis, lung disease, anemia, etc.) and angiogenic diseases (malignant tumors, retinopathy, arthritis, etc.) are included in this disease group.

-• Frequency of major diseases related to ischemia and hypoxia-related disorders
+- Frequency of major diseases related to ischemia and hypoxia-related disorders

 Cardiovascular disease, which is a direct cause of ischemia and hypoxic cell damage, accounts for 30% of all deaths.
 In addition, cancer and diabetes, which are caused by ischemia and hypoxic cell responses (including angiogenesis), account for approximately 30% deaths.
-Therefore, ischemia and hypoxia-related diseases are the leading cause of death.
+Therefore, ischemia and hypoxia-related diseases are the leading cause of death. - Ischemia and hypoxia-related diseases are difficult to cure.

 Ischemia and hypoxia cell damage develops very fast, and it can be permanent if blood and oxygen is not provided in an emergency.
 To prevent this, it is essential to find ways to quickly resume blood flow and delay cellular damage.
 Also, to rebuild the necrotic parts, cells with strong regenerative power must be transplanted.
 However, the above methods are only theoretical and have not yet been realized.